-Cabin assignments are made the day before camp begins, and all assignments are made based on grade.
-We do our very best to honor reciprocal roommate requests for campers in the same grade … one request per camper, please.
+Cabin assignments are finalized the day before camp begins, and all assignments are made based on grade.
+We do our very best to honor reciprocal roommate requests for campers in the same grade.
+One request is allowed per camper.
 Unfortunately, we cannot guarantee your request, but we will sure try.
 Bunks are randomly pre-assigned by counselors prior to your camper’s arrival (there is no need to arrive early to get a bunk for your camper).
 If your camper has a special need that requires a certain bunk, please contact us so we can make arrangements prior to your arrival.

 Medications will not be dispensed unless the following guidelines are met:

-- If you are bringing prescription medications they MUST be in the original pharmacy labeled container or the original manufacturer’s container.
+- Prescription medications MUST be in the original pharmacy labeled container or the original manufacturer’s container.

 - Prescription medications MUST have the camper’s name on the bottle.

 - Any doctor’s office samples MUST be accompanied by a signed physician prescription.

 - Medication should be limited to only what is required for your camper’s session.

 We screen all incoming campers for head lice when they arrive, even if they’ve recently been screened elsewhere.
 Lice are more common than you may think, and they affect everyone.
 A specialty lice treatment company handles lice screening and treatment for LLYC.
 If lice or nits are found, this company will treat campers on-site for $250.
 Treatment is fully guaranteed.
 Should you choose not to have your child treated on-site, we will require you to remove your child from camp to receive treatment.
 Your camper can then return to camp the following day, be rechecked and admitted to camp.
 We are sorry for any inconvenience that this may cause you or your family, but we trust you understand the seriousness of this issue and its effect on the LLYC community.